dst2609/Distributed-Distance-Vector-Routing/README.txt

 For the programming assignment 3, I have used Python as the programming language.
 Name of the program my-dvr.py
-Name of the network file: network.txt
+Name of the network file: network.txt found in src/

 Imports are as follows:
 from threading import Thread